AnyBody/anybody-tutorial/AnyExp4SOLIDWORKS/lesson3.md

 ## Insert the fitness machine into the model

 We are now ready to include the fitness machine.
-The first step is to copy the fitness machine we created in the previous lesson to the Model subfolder of our model.
+The first step is to copy the fitness machine we created in the previous lesson to the Input subfolder of our model.
 Next, we will add the fitness machine to the model by including the ‘FitnessMachine.any’ file again.
 You should put all the files (including FitnessMachine.any file) from the previous